-Forex Market: Indian Rupee gains against US dollar
+Forex Market: Indian rupee gains against US dollar

-In the forex market, the domestic currency the Indian Rupee surged against the US dollar.
-On Monday, the Indian rupee surged by 79 paise to 69.44 against the US dollar in the early hours of trade.
+In the forex market, the domestic currency Indian rupee strengthened against the US dollar.
+In the early hours of trade, the domestic currency gained 5 paise to 69.67 against the US dollar.
+The Indian rupee settled at 69.72 gaining 2 paise against the US dollar in the last day.

-The upward movement of the doemstic currency was due to the news about the possible return of the Narendra Modi led NDA government’s return to power.

 Post Your Comments